wp-plugins/wordpress-bootstrap-css/readme.txt

 version (v1.7.2 at the time of writing).
 There is now ( plugin v2.0.3.1+ ) an option to replace the JQuery of your WordPress installation with the latest version served from Google CDN.
 Try this if you're having issues with Popovers etc., or better yet upgrade your WordPress to the latest version.

-= What's the reason for the Worpit menu? =

-We're planning on releasing more plugins in the future and they'll use much of the same code base.
-In this way we hope to minimize extra and unnecessary code and give your website a far superior browsing experience without the typical performance penalty that comes with too many plugins.

-Our plugin interface will be consistent and grouped together where possible so you don't have to hunt down the settings page each time (as is the case with most plugins out there).

 == Screenshots ==